My energy saving home

 The Energy Assistance Program is a government funded service designed to support Victorians who are having trouble paying their energy bills.
 The program can help you:

-Call 1800 161 215 and you will be connected to Anglicare Victoria where you can book an in-person or telephone appointment.
+Call 1800 161 215 and you will be connected to Anglicare Victoria where you can book a phone appointment.

 The current round of funding is limited to 11,000 homes, including 5,000 all-electric homes.